sirzur/DJA0230TLS/ROOT.md

 ### Stuck?

 If you want to use the new and shiny GenieACS (you'll only be using it briefly, unless you fall in love with CWMP), you'll need the latest version of Ubuntu, or Arch Linux.
 If you don't know what you're doing, use Ubuntu.
-If you don't have a spare system, or have no iea what you're doing, or really do know what you're doing and have the same terrified look whenever someone says "VMWare" that I do, then use [VirtualBox](https://www.virtualbox.org/) for run your host.
+If you don't have a spare system, or have no idea what you're doing, or really do know what you're doing and have the same terrified look whenever someone says "VMWare" that I do, then use [VirtualBox](https://www.virtualbox.org/) for run your host.

 Ubuntu is pretty simple to setup.
 The one catch is you'll want a `Bridged Adapter`.
 That's in the Virtual Box GUI settings, and that's so your VM can talk to your router in a moment.